Gingerbread: Europe

-In Russia, a gingerbread maker was first mentioned in Kazan cadastres in 1568.
+In the Nordic and Baltic countries, the most popular form of ginger confection is the pepperkaker (Norwegian), pepparkakor (Swedish), peberkager (Danish), piparkökur (Icelandic), piparkakut (Finnish), piparkūkas (Latvian) or piparkoogid (Estonian).
+They are thin, brittle biscuits that are particularly associated with the extended Christmas period.
+In Norway and Sweden, pepperkaker/pepparkakor are also used as window decorations (the pepperkaker/pepparkakor are a little thicker than usual and are decorated with glaze and candy).
+Many families bake pepperkaker/pepparkakor/brunkager as a tradition.In Russia, a gingerbread maker was first mentioned in Kazan cadastres in 1568.
 Gingerbread confections are called pryaniki (sg. pryanik), derived from the Russian term for 'spices'.
 Historically three main centers of gingerbread production have developed in the cities of Vyazma, Gorodets, and Tula.
 Gingerbreads from Tver, Saint Petersburg, and Moscow were also well known in the Russian Empire.
-A classic Russian gingerbread is made with rye flour, honey, sugar, butter, eggs and various spices; it has an embossed ornament and/or text on the front side with royal icing.
-A Russian gingerbread can also be shaped in various forms and stuffed with varenje and other sweet fillings.

-In Poland, gingerbreads are known as pierniki (singular: piernik).
+A classic Russian gingerbread is made with rye flour, honey, sugar, butter, eggs and various spices; it has an embossed ornament or text on the front side with royal icing.
+A Russian gingerbread can also be shaped in various forms and stuffed with varenje and other sweet fillings.In Poland, gingerbreads are known as pierniki (singular: piernik).
 Some cities have traditional regional styles.
 Toruń gingerbread (piernik toruński) is a traditional Polish gingerbread that has been produced since the Middle Ages in the city of Toruń.
 It was a favorite delicacy of Chopin when he visited his godfather, Fryderyk Florian Skarbek, in Toruń during school vacation.
 Kraków gingerbread is the traditional style of the former Polish capital.